cncf/devstats.archive/README.md

 The main idea is that we divide tables into 2 groups:
 - const: meaning that data in this table is not changing in time (is saved once)
 - variable: meaning that data in those tables can change between GH events, and GH `event_id` is a part of this tables primary key.
-- there are also "compute" tables that are auto-updated by `gha2db_sync`/`structure` tools and affiliations table thaiss filled by `import_affs` tool.
+- there are also "compute" tables that are auto-updated by `gha2db_sync`/`structure` tools and affiliations table that is filled by `import_affs` tool.

 Please see [USAGE](https://github.com/cncf/devstats/blob/master/USAGE.md) for detailed list of database tables.